schellenberg/computerscience20/docs/_sources/Python/Functions/MoreFunctionDetails.rst.txt

 or **global scope**.
 This is exactly the case illustrated in the code above.
 ``power`` is not found locally in ``badsquare`` but it does exist globally.
 The appropriate way to write this function would be to pass power as a parameter.

-For practice, you should rewrite the badsquare example to have a second parameter called power.
+.. note:: For practice, you should rewrite the badsquare example above to have a second parameter called power.

 There is another variation on this theme of local versus global variables.
 Assignment statements in the local function cannot change variables defined outside the function, without further (discouraged) special syntax.
 Consider the following codelens example:

-.. codelens::  cl_powerof_bad
+.. codelens::  codelens_powerof_bad

-    def powerof(x, p):
+    def powerof(original_number, p):
-        power = p   # Another dumb mistake y = x ** power
+        power = p   # Another dumb mistake new_value = original_number ** power
-        return y
+        return new_value

     power = 3
     result = powerof(10, 2)